-The investment manager for the assets of the Scheme will hold a mix of investments which appropriately reflects its views relative to the benchmark.
-Within each major market the investment manager will maintain a diversified portfolio of securities.
+The investment manager for the assets of the Scheme will hold a mix of investments which appropriately reflects their views relative to the benchmark.
+Within each major market the investment manager will maintain a suitably diversified portfolio of securities.

 Risk